aptaylor87/capstone2/README.md

 - **Colors**: Library for adding color to console output.
 - **Morgan**: HTTP request logger middleware for Node.js.
 - **Jsonschema**: JSON schema validator.
+- **Axios**: For making HTTP requests from Node.js or the browser, providing a simple and intuitive API.

 ## Database Setup